basicallydan/danhough.com/_drafts/2014-05-29-six-months-later.markdown

 ## The grass is still greener, sometimes

-One of the general lessons I've learned is that the grass usually is greener at some point or another, regardless of the situation.
+One of the lessons I'd learned before which has been further solidified is that the grass usually is greener at some point or another, regardless of the situation.
 Full-time employment has it's perks, and sometimes, especially when talking to my former colleagues, I look back on those perks and feel a little bit of sadness that I don't get to enjoy them, too.

+There's a particular aspect of being part of a company that I really miss, too.
+At 26, almost 4 years into my career, I still feel like it's nice and helpful to have a mentor.
+I had plenty at Huddle, and although there are people I can turn to for advice, I don't have a mentor out on my own.
+This is a problem I'd like to resolve somehow.

 ## I made the right choice